We did a sad. App might not load up right the first time.

 - Built for the stage: The UI is optimized for high-contrast low-light-friendly situations.

 - Quick and responsive: Buttons and sliders instantly respond to you and tweaking sounds should not require “menu diving”.

 - Expressive: ANILOG heavily relies on keydown velocity to impart effects to the output levels and envelopes.
 With just a couple of sliders you can affect sharp attacks and long decays.
 Oh, also, many patches support aftertouch drag up/down for more modulation!

-oscillator waves are passed through a sine function to give
+the oscillator waves are passed through a sine functions

 tones and above C8; higher notes are forcibly made more sine-like